- Can it be recycled or disposed of at the kerbside?

 Please ensure that all lithium and button cell batteries have their terminals taped over.

-Batteries that can't be recycled at the kerbside
+Batteries that cannot be recycled at the kerbside

 Batteries are made from many different materials including lithium-ion (used in laptop batteries), zinc (used in AA batteries) and nickel cadmium (used in power tool batteries); all are recycled into their component parts.